binnes/esp8266Workshop/docs/mosquitto/TOPIC.md

 !!!
 Info
     As we have tied the username and the client ID in the broker config the access control rules can use either %u or %c, as both values are the same for all broker connections to our broker.

+After modifying the **mosquitto.conf** file and creating the **acl.cfg** file you need to restart the Mosquitto container to make the new config live : ```docker restart mosquitto`

+Going to the Node-RED application you should now notice that the time messages published to the **test** topic are no longer being received.
+This is because there are no rules to allow any client to read or write to the ***test*** topic.

+You will also notice that there are no errors generated.
+The access control in Mosquitto doesn't report errors.
+When there is no rule allowing a client to read or write a message it is simply dropped.
+This prevents a hacker being able to discover valid topics used by an application.

+The Node-RED flow subscribes to topic **#**, which covers all topics, showing it is possible to subscribe to topics that you don't have access to.
+When using wildcards (+ or #) you will only receive messages that have access rules allowing read access.